jahilldev/hypnode/README.md

 `yarn add hypnode` or `npm install hypnode`

-`hypode` can be used in one of two ways, either as a target for JSX transpilation, or directly using the exposed `h` function.
-It's exported as ES6, so if you need to support older environments, you'll need to add a transpilation stage to ES5 in your build tasks.
+`hypode` can be used in one of two ways, either as a target for `JSX` transpilation, or directly using the exposed `h` function.
+It's exported as ES6, so if you need to support older environments, you'll need to transpile down to ES5 in your build tasks.

 The `h` function can be imported in one of the following ways: